isaacSennerholt/sudelity/README.md

 #### Legacy Definitions

 **Sudel (noun)** <br/>
 The subtle act of balancing one’s own familiar ways of being with the familiarities and expectations of others in a shared space — shaping mutual understanding and minimizing dissonance.
-Sudel is not a static behavior but a perceptual influence: its meaning is revealed through its effect on others’ sense of coherence and safety.
+Sudel isn’t a static behavior but a perceptual influence: its meaning is revealed through its effect on others’ sense of coherence and safety.

 **Sudel (adjective)** <br/>
 Marked by presence that balances self-expression with environmental attunement; characterized by responsiveness, nuance, and ethical calibration in shared environments.